 The Office of Risk Management and Insurance is responsible for:

-- The purchase and management of liability, property and student insurance (exclusive only of Workers Compensation).
+The procurement and management of general liability, property, and student insurance (exclusive only of Workers Compensation).

 - controlling Cornell’s risk management program and evaluating its effectiveness.